charliecalvert/CloudNotes/Assignments/React/ReactReduxBasics.md

 - Create our **store**
 - Wrap the entire app in a Provider so that all parts of the app can independently access the **store** and other features of Redux.

+In this code we are also displaying our **SimpleRedux** file, but it has nothing to do with implementing the real Redux.
+We only display it so that we can see it in action.

 ```javascript
 import spokesman from './spokesman';
 import {Provider} from 'react-redux';